 we have our own range of acrylic enclosures arriving before the end of February in 3 different sizes which will cover all species we sell and made specifically for mantis.

 Mantis will only eat live moving insects preferably flying insects.
-Most species when young will take flightless fruit flies around 3 flies every 2-3 days. larger mantis will move onto bluebottles, green bottles and some other insects such as locusts and crickets although some caution is advised with these as they could have the potential to injure your mantis.
+Most species when young will take flightless fruit flies around 3 flies every 2-3 days. larger mantis will move onto house flies, green bottle and blue bottle flies.